pzb/documents/docs/BR.md

 **Validity Period**: The period of time measured from the date when the Certificate is issued until the Expiry Date.

-**Wildcard Certificate**: A Certificate containing an asterisk (\*) in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+**Wildcard Certificate**: A Certificate containing a Wildcard Domain Name in any of the Subject Alternative Names in the Certificate.

+**Wildcard Domain Name**: A Domain Name consisting of "\*."
+(U+002A ASTERISK, U+002E FULL STOP) prepended to a Fully-Qualified Domain Name.

 ### 1.6.2 Acronyms